 - Strengthen NASA and the Nation’s future workforce

 - Attract and retain students in STEM disciplines

 - Engage Americans in NASA’s mission

-Proposals should identify clear, realistic goals and the path to accomplishing them, including intermediate milestones.
+One strict requirement is to include a detailed budget with identification of any non-Federal matching funds.
+Additionally, proposals should specify clear, realistic goals and the path to accomplishing them, including intermediate milestones.
 They should include projections of the number of participants in planned activities and a description/itemization of objectives and any deliverables, with associated deadlines.